 Toilet training regression

 The key to tackling regression is to stay consistent.
-At one point it got really bad where Lias peed in his pants almost every time, and for days, it seems like as if we have regressed to stage 1.
+At one point it got really bad where my son peed in his pants almost every time, and for days.
+It seemed like as if we have regressed to stage 1.
 I almost gave up here but persevered for a few more weeks and then like magic; he got over this phase.
 We keep reminding him where the toilet/potty is while inviting him to come and change his wet underwear and pants together.

 Sometimes if you find that you are in a thick of a regression, where your almost potty-trained child forgets everything or refused to cooperate, it helps to look around his environment or routine.
 Has something changed, or is something else bothering the child?.